 All Countrywide stores stock ranges of both

-metal gates in sizes from three foot to fifteen foot wide plus all the equipment needed to fit them.
+wooden and metal gates in sizes from three foot to fifteen foot wide plus all the equipment needed to fit them.
 The majority of gates are approximately four feet tall.
 This guide outlines what is needed to fit both wooden and metal gates.

 Choosing the right type of gate